MuoboTone/outreachy-contributions/README.md

 ```

-**Additional Notes**
-- this guide will be updated as the project goes on.

 ## Breakdown Of Implementation Process

 This section includes the process of setting up my conda environment, downloading the Tox21 SR-MMP dataset, and featurizing it using DrugTax.